Identifying Weight-Variant Latent Causal Models: Experiments

-\paragraph{Synthetic Data} We first conduct experiments on synthetic data, generated by the following process: we divide the latent noise variables into $M$ segments, where each segment corresponds to one conditional variable $\mathbf{u}$ as the segment label.
+We first conduct experiments on synthetic data, generated by the following process: we divide the latent noise variables into $M$ segments, where each segment corresponds to one conditional variable $\mathbf{u}$ as the segment label.
 Within each segment, we first sample the mean ${\beta}_{i,1}$ and variance ${\beta}_{i,2}$ from uniform distributions $[-2,2]$ and $[0.01,3]$, respectively.
-We then sample the weights $\boldsymbol{\lambda}_{i,j}$ from uniform distributions $[0.1,2]$.
-Then for each segment, we generate the latent causal samples according to the generative model in Eq.\ref{eq:Generative}.
+Subsequently, we sample the weights ${\lambda}_{i,j}$ from a uniform distribution over $[0.1, 2]$.
+Then for each segment, we generate the latent causal samples according to the generative model in Eq. \eqref{eq:Generative2}.
 Finally, we obtain the observed data samples $\mathbf{x}$ by an invertible nonlinear mapping.
 More details can be found in Appendix.

-\paragraph{Comparison} We compare the proposed method with identifiable VAE (iVAE) \cite{khemakhem2020variational}, $\beta$-VAE \cite{higgins2016beta}, CausalVAE\cite{yang2020causalvae}, and vanilla VAE \cite{kingma2013auto}.
+\paragraph{Comparison} We compare the proposed method with identifiable VAE (iVAE) \citep{khemakhem2020variational}, $\beta$-VAE \citep{higgins2016beta}, CausalVAE \citep{yang2020causalvae}, and vanilla VAE \citep{kingma2013auto}.
 Among them, iVAE has been proven to be identifiable so that it is able to learn the true independent noise variables with certain assumptions.
 While $\beta$-VAE has no theoretical support, it has been widely used in various disentanglement tasks.
 Note that both methods assume that the latent variables are independent, and thus they cannot model the relationships among latent variables.
 To make a fair comparison in the unsupervised setting, we implement an unsupervised version of CausalVAE, which is not identifiable.

 \paragraph{Performance metric} Since the proposed method can recover the latent causal variables up to trivial permutation and linear scaling, we compute the mean of the Pearson correlation coefficient (MPC) to evaluate the performance of our proposed method.
 The Pearson correlation coefficient is a measure of linear correlation between the true latent causal variables and the recovered latent causal variables.
 Note that the Pearson coefficient is suitable for iVAE, since it has been shown that iVAE can also recover the latent noise variables up to linear scaling under the setting where the mean and variance of the latent noise variables are changed by $\mathbf{u}$ \citep{sorrenson2020disentanglement}.
 To remove the permutation effect, following \citet{khemakhem2020variational}, we first calculate all pairs of correlation and then solve a linear sum assignment problem to obtain the final results.
 A high correlation coefficient means that we successfully identified the true parameters and recovered the true variables, up to component-wise linear transformations.